Florida Army National Guard: History

 The predecessor of the Florida Army National Guard was a Spanish Florida militia formed in 1565 in the newly established presidio town of St. Augustine.
 On September 20, 1565, Spanish admiral and Florida's first governor, Pedro Menéndez de Avilés, attacked and defended Florida from an attempted French settlement at Fort Caroline, in what is now Jacksonville.
 The subsequent Florida militia served with the Spanish crown for 236 years, Great Britain for a 20 years, and the Confederate States of America for 5 years.

 In 1702–1704, an inter-Indian Native American conflict started as part of Queen Anne's War involving the English armies on one side and the Spanish on another resulted in the Apalachee massacre.
 The conflict later also escalated into the Yamasee War.
 After the end of the First Seminole War in 1821, the Florida provinces joined the United States, a process finalized in the ratification of the Adams–Onís Treaty.
-From 1835 to 1842 the Second Seminole War resulted in the elimination by force of most of the Native Americans from the territory.
+From 1835 to 1842 the Second Seminole War resulted in the killing or elimination by force of most of the Native Americans from the territory.
 Florida was incorporated into the United States as a state in 1845.
 After Florida's incorporation into the United States problems with Seminoles continued until almost 1860.

 Some of the immediate origins of the Florida ARNG today can be traced to the Florida State Troops.
 Today's 124th Infantry Regiment was reorganized and established in the Florida State Troops as five battalions between 1888 and 1892.